mnemonikr/sleigh-compiler/README.md

 ### Compatibility

 In Ghidra 11.1 the .sla file format was changed to a compressed format.
-To produce .sla files compatible with tooling based on older versions of Ghidra, set `debug_output: true` in the compiler options.
+If you wish to inspect the output in the uncompressed form set `debug_output` to `true`.

 ```rust
 let mut compiler = SleighCompiler::new(SleighCompilerOptions {